buttplugio/buttplug/buttplug/README.md

 The core of buttplug works as a router.
 It is a Rust based application that connects to libraries that registers and communicates with different hardware.
 Clients can then connect over websockets or network ports, to claim and interact with the hardware.

+## Hardware Support

+Buttplug-rs is currently capable of controlling toys via:

+- Bluetooth LE
+- Serial Ports
+- USB HID
+- Lovense Devices via the Lovense Dongle (All Versions)
+- Lovense Connect App
+- XInput gamepads (Windows only at the moment)

+See [IOSTIndex](https://iostindex.com) for a full list of supported hardware (Filter on "Buttplug Rust").

 ## Compiling